Bjørn Wegge

 Bjørn Agnar Wegge (born 28 August 1947) is a former Norwegian NGO Director.

-Degree from University of Oslo: Cand.
-Philol.
+He received a Cand.philol. degree from the University of Oslo.

 Between 2002 and 2013, Wegge served as the secretary-general of Stefanus Alliance International, formerly named Norwegian Mission to the East, a Christian missions and human rights organisation, with a special focus on freedom of belief and religion as expressed in Article 18 of the Universal Declaration of Human Rights.